Themevictory/pilotedge_helper/README.md

 The last indicator displays the current transponder mode, which is also handy to have at a glance at all times: you ought to have your transponder on when airborne at sometimes also on the ground when the airport uses Ground Surveilance Radar.
 The indicator is **color coded** and displays a red [-] symbol when transponder is off, yellow [S] when transponder is on standby and green [C] when transponder is on (mode C):

 ![SQ MODE](http://i.imgur.com/b6POU0U.jpg)

+### Electrical system fixes for various aircraft addons

+The script includes dynamic fixes to the electrical systems of some addons, in order to correct unrealistic values, dummy switches or other deficiencies and to avoid loss of comms due to unwarranted battery discharge.

+The following addons are supported:

+#### SMS DHC-2 Beaver

+* Coupled the dummy/custom alternator switch with X-Plane's generator dataref to avoid gradual battery discharge and comms loss during longer flights.
+Engaging or disengaging the plane's alternator will now correctly pass the event to X-Plane's built-in systems.

 ## Installation